-Arbovirus A term used to refer to viruses that are transmitted by arthropod vectors.

-Bio-security The precautions taken to protect against the spread of diseases.
-Contagious Disease spread from one organism to another.

-Disease afflicting animals in a particular locality.
+Arbovirus Bio-security Contagious A term used to refer to viruses that are transmitted by arthropod vectors.
+The precautions taken to protect against the spread of diseases.
+Disease spread from one organism to another.
+Enzootic Disease afflicting animals in a particular locality.
 The non-human equivalent of endemic.
-Enzootic

 Epidemiology The study of the relationships of the various factors determining the frequency and distribution of diseases.

-A domestic pig living in the wild, either having been released or escaped from confinement.
-Feral pigs
+Feral pigs A domestic pig living in the wild, either having been released or escaped from confinement.
 Fomite An inanimate object that can be contaminated with infectious organisms and serve in their transmission.
 Hemorrhagic With profuse bleeding.

-The quantity of virus required to produce infection.
-Infective doses

-The occurrence of more cases of disease than normally in a specific region.

-Outbreaks Septicaemic When the pathogen invades the bloodstream.
+Infective doses The quantity of virus required to produce infection.
+Lethality Number of death animals over number of infected animals.
+Outbreaks The occurrence of more cases of disease than normally in a specific region.
+Septicaemic When the pathogen invades the bloodstream.
 Suids Pig species.

-Transmission of disease-causing agent from parent arthropod to offspring arthropod.
-Transovarial transmission
+Transovarial transmission Transmission of disease-causing agent from parent arthropod to offspring arthropod.
 Transstadial transmission Passage of disease-causing agent from one developmental stage of the tick to its subsequent stage.
 Viraemia Virus in the bloodstream.
 Virulence The relative capacity of a pathogen to overcome body defenses.